-Studies have shown that many viruses such as human papilloma virus (HPV), herpes simplex virus (HSV), mumps virus, human immunodeficiency virus (HIV), hepatitis B virus, hepatitis C virus, and Coxsackie virus, negatively affect the reproductive system and semen quality.
-11,12 Although the mechanism by which viruses damage the testis is not clearly known, different hypotheses have been proposed.
-Viruses may directly enter the testis and cause testicular damage.
-Moreover, the immune response directed against viruses and the resulting inflammation and increase in temperature may damage the testicular tissue.
-13 In 2006, Xu et al. showed that SARS-CoV-1 could cause testicular damage.
-Subsequently, the number of studies on the effects of SARS-CoV-2 on the genital system and semen quality has rapidly increased.
-14 Pan et al. did not detect SARS-CoV-2 in the semen samples of patients collected nearly 1 month after recovery from SARS-CoV-2 infection.
-15 However, Li et al. detected SARS-CoV-2 in the semen samples.
-16 Theoretically, SARS-CoV-2 may affect all cells that have ACE2 receptors and express TMPRSS2.
-The ACE2 mRNA and protein expression levels in the testis are higher than those in many other tissues; this increases the probability of damage by the virus.
-One of the most important functions of the testis is to produce sperm and infections may deteriorate the sperm quality.
+Studies have shown that many viruses, such as human papilloma virus (HPV), herpes simplex virus (HSV), mumps virus, human immunodeficiency virus (HIV), hepatitis B virus, hepatitis C virus, and Coxsackie virus, negatively affect the reproductive system and semen quality.
+11,12 Although the mechanism by which viruses damage the testes is not clearly known, different hypotheses have been proposed.
+Viruses may directly enter the testes and cause testicular damage.

+Moreover, the immune response directed against viruses and the resulting inflammation and increase in temperature may damage the testicular tissue.13

+In 2006, Xu et al showed that SARS-CoV-1 could cause testicular damage.
+Subsequently, the number of studies on the effects of SARS-CoV-2 on the genital system and semen quality has rapidly increased.14 Pan et al did not detect SARS-CoV-2 in the semen samples of patients collected nearly one month after recovery from SARS-CoV-2 infection.15 However, Li et al detected SARS-CoV-2 in semen samples from patients in the acute phase of infection and early recovery.16

+Theoretically, SARS-CoV-2 may affect all cells that have ACE2 receptors and express TMPRSS2.
+The ACE2 mRNA and protein expression levels in the testes are higher than those in many other tissues; this increases the probability of damage by the virus.4 One of the most important functions of the testes is to produce sperm and infections may deteriorate sperm quality.
 In the present study, we investigated the effect of SARS-CoV-2 on semen parameters by comparing the semen parameters of patients before and after infection and observed significant changes in the sperm count and morphology.

-Yang et al. examined the testes of 12 patients who died of SARS-CoV-2 infection.
-They observed normal spermatogenesis in three samples, but noted spermatogenesis defects in the rest.
-17 Li et al. assessed the semen parameters of 23 patients who had recovered from SARS-CoV2 infection and found that their mean sperm count was 11.9 million; this count was 40.9 million in healthy controls belonging to a similar age group.
-In their study, in the
+Yang et al examined the testes of 12 patients who died of SARS-CoV-2 infection.
+They observed normal spermatogenesis in three samples, but noted spermatogenesis defects in the rest.17 Li et al assessed the semen parameters of 23 patients who had recovered from SARS-CoV2 infection and found that their mean sperm count was 11.9 million; this count was 40.9 million in healthy controls belonging to a